-All these criminal offenses are very serious, and in my representation, I take the investigation into these events very seriously, and I can help you.
+All of these criminal offenses are very serious, and in my representation, I take the investigation into these events very seriously, and I can help you.
 One of the most important offenses is if you had permission to be in the conveyance, place, structure, dwelling.
-Permission negates the felony offense.
+Permission negates the burglary offense.
 That is something that I will be looking at in my representation of you.

 Protect your rights by seeking the legal advice and representation of an experienced Lakeland Burglary Criminal Defense Lawyer.